Why Work Architecture starts with today's tasks, not future capabilities

 In a recent session, an important question came up:

-Why should we focus on analyzing today's jobs when AI will change the jobs of the future?
-Shouldn't we focus on the skills and jobs we'll need instead?
+Why focus on analyzing today's jobs when AI will change the jobs of the future?
+Should we focus on the capabilities and jobs we will need instead?

 My short answer: No. Tasks come first.

-The longer answer is what we'll cover in this newsletter.
+The longer answer is what we will cover in this newsletter.

-Predicting future skills matters.
-But jumping ahead without first understanding today's work is a missed opportunity.
-Specifically, the tasks that make up each job.
+Predicting future capabilities matters.
+But jumping ahead without understanding today's work is a missed opportunity.
+The tasks that make up each job matter most.
 The smartest people once guided us toward roles that won't survive rapid technological advancement.
-We poured time, energy, and money into reskilling for jobs that no longer exist.
+We poured time, energy, and money into building capabilities for jobs that no longer exist.

-Before we reskill for imaginary future jobs, we need to assess the impact on jobs we do today.
-Only then will we see what future skills truly matter.
+Before we prepare for imaginary future jobs, we need to assess the impact on jobs we do today.
+Only then will we see what future capabilities truly matter.

 The foundation of our workforce lies in present tasks.
 AI will support work by automating the repetitive.
 It won't replace human ingenuity.
 To predict the future, we first need to understand the now.